ascott011/Wine_Prediction/README.md

 ### Count Vectorizer using Multinomial Naive Bayes (Red VS White Wine)

+This predictor uses a count vectorizer and then multinomial naive bayes to predict whether the wine review is referring to a red or white wine.
+This model’s accuracy is 98%.
+I was curious about which keywords the model was using to make it’s predictions, so I pulled out the top features in the reviews.
+These are some of the top feature words for red wine: Spice, chocolate, dark, berry, 'shows', 'soft', 'blackberry' ,'rich', 'black',  'cherry,' 'tannins'

 ### Count Vectorizer using Multinomial Naive Bayes (Wine Variety)